The cause is not always known. Causes that are known fall into one of the following categories:

 - Sudden, unexpected death

-- Blood tests to look for specific cardiac enzymes
+- Blood tests to look for signs of heart distress or infection

 - MRI scan